eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Participant profiles
 --------------------

 Participant profiles allow declaring :ref:`participantconfiguration` from an XML file and the configuration options for the participant belongs to the ``<rtps>`` label.
-The attribute ``profile_name`` will be the name that the ``Domain`` will associate to the profile in order to load it as shown in :ref:`loadingapplyingprofiles`.
+The attribute ``profile_name`` will be the name that the ``Domain`` will associate to the profile to load it as shown in :ref:`loadingapplyingprofiles`.

 .. literalinclude:: xmlprofiles.xml